mehmetkr/c4-final-project-starter-code/README.md

-# Serverless TODO
+# Serverless Function Plotter

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.
+This is a simple Function Plotter and Storer application using AWS Lambda and Serverless framework.

 # Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.

-# TODO items

-The application should store TODO items, and each TODO item contains the following fields:

-* `todoId` (string) - a unique id for an item
-* `createdAt` (string) - date and time when an item was created
-* `name` (string) - name of a TODO item (e.g. "Change a light bulb")
-* `dueDate` (string) - date and time by which an item should be completed
-* `done` (boolean) - true if an item was completed, false otherwise
-* `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item

-You might also store an id of a user who created a TODO item.
+This application will allow creating/uploading and downloading graphical images of mathematical functions.

 ## Prerequisites